-They're made of a soft, flexible memory foam covered in a barely-there polymer, so they won't itch and irritate even the most sensitive parts of your ear canal.
-This puts them a step above other ear plugs right out of the gate.
+They’re made of soft, flexible memory foam covered in a barely noticeable polymer, so they won’t itch or irritate even the most sensitive parts of your ear canal.
+This puts them one step ahead of other earplugs right from the start.

-The Hearos Ear Plugs are also very effective at blocking out snores.
-With a rating of NRR 32, they're on the highest end of the noise cancellation spectrum.
-People have used them at concerts and gun ranges.
+The Hearos Ear Plugs are also very effective at suppressing snoring.
+With a rating of NRR 32, they are on the highest end of the noise cancellation spectrum.
+People have used them at concerts and shooting ranges.

-They're capable of blocking much more than just huffing and puffing at night, so you don't have to worry about their efficacy.
+They are able to block a lot more than just coughing and snorting at night, so you don’t have to worry about their effectiveness.

-Another nice thing about the Hearos Ear Plugs is the fact that they're reusable.
-They're technically classified as a disposable product, and it's true that they won't last for more than a week or so, but this is a longer lifespan than many other throwaway ear plugs.
-You don't have to immediately toss them into the trash.
+Another nice thing about the Hearos Ear Plugs is the fact that they are reusable.
+They are technically disposable, and it’s true that they don’t last more than a week, but that’s a longer lifespan than many other disposable plugs.
+You don’t have to throw them in the trash right away.

-You can wring a few additional nights out of them before they start to flatten.
+You can wring a few extra nights out of them before they start to go flat.

-The only real drawback of the Hearos Ear Plugs is that they can't have contact with water.
-If you do plan on re-using them, you'll have to wipe them down instead of rinsing them.
+The only real downside to the Hearos Ear Plugs is that they should not come in contact with water.
+If you want to reuse them, you’ll have to wipe them down instead of rinsing them out.

 What’s the Bottom Line?

-All things considered, however, the Hearos Ear Plugs are some of the best anti-snoring ear plugs that money can buy.
-There's a reason that their manufacturers are so well-known in the industry.
-They know how to create a quality product.
+All in all, though, the Hearos Ear Plugs are some of the best anti-snoring earplugs money can buy.
+There’s a reason their manufacturers are so well known in the industry.
+They know how to make a quality product.